-a) Financial:

-- The financial implications to Parkland County and the Off-Site Levy Bylaw are complex and included in the Annual Report. - The Off-Site Levy Rates have rates have declined from a weighted average of \$110,107 per net hectare to \$82,492 per net hectare.
-There are two (2) primary reasons for this decline.
-First, infrastructure costs allocated to development within the 25-year review period have declined 21% from \$218 million to \$175 million.
-Second, forecast land development with the 25-year review period has increased 14% from 1587 hectares to 1816 hectares.
-The rationale for these changes have been included in the Annual Report.
+- a) Financial: - The financial implications to Parkland County and the Off-Site Levy Bylaw are complex and included in the Annual Report. - The Off-Site Levy Rates increased from a weighted average of \$82,392 per net hectare to \$92,448 per net hectare.
+There are two primary reasons for this increase: - o adjustment to infrastructure staging within the 25-year review period - o adjustment to forecast land development with the 25-year review period - The rationale for these changes have been included within the Annual Report.